 Acquired with funds from Florida Communities Trust in 2000, the Mound House has moved forward on providing high quality educational programs to the public while meeting site development needs.
 Recently completed projects include the construction of a kayak landing area that connects visitors to the Great Calusa Blueway Kayak Trail in Estero Bay and the Shell Mound Exhibit where visitors have the opportunity to walk inside a Calusa Indian mound.
 Mound House grounds have been landscaped to add to the historical ambience and provide further opportunities to meet the facility's educational mission.

-The William H. Case House is currently being restored to its 1921 grandeur but be sure to check our website for updates on the Grand Opening!
+The William H. Case House is closed as it is currently being restored to its 1921 grandeur but be sure to check our website for updates on the Grand Opening!

 Cultural Resources Satisfaction Survey.